Introducing the Microsoft 365 Copilot Early Access Program and the 2023 Work Trend Index

 |Microsoft Corp.

-Börse aktuell - Live TickerVor Inflationsdaten am Mittwoch: ATX-Anleger in Verkauflaune -- DAX gibt im Dienstagshandel nach -- Wall Street tiefer -- Asiens Börsenhandel endet uneinheitlich
+Börse aktuell - Live TickerVor Inflationsdaten am Mittwoch: US-Börsen schließen schwächer -- ATX gibt letztlich nach -- DAX schließlich stabil -- Asiens Börsenhandel endet uneinheitlich

-Am heimischen Aktienmarkt übernehmen am Dienstag die Bären.
-Am deutschen Aktienmarkt geht es ebenfalls abwärts.
-Der US-Aktienmarkt notiert am Dienstag unterhalb der Nulllinie.
-In Fernost waren die Anleger uneins.
+Am heimischen Aktienmarkt übernahmen am Dienstag die Bären.
+Der deutsche Aktienmarkt wagte unterdessen keine großen Sprünge, dennoch prägten im Handelsverlauf rote Vorzeichen das Bild.
+Der US-Aktienmarkt notierte am Dienstag unterhalb der Nulllinie.
+In Fernost waren die Anleger unentschlossen.